cubicap/Jaculus-dcore/docs/index.md

-# Jaculus-device-core - Core library for creating new Jaculus devices
+# Jaculus - JavaScript runtime for embedded devices

-Jaculus-device-core provides the core functionality necessary for defining a new Jaculus device.
+Jaculus allows you to run JavaScript code on embedded platforms.

+It is built on top of the [Jaculus-machine](https://github.com/cubicap/Jaculus-machine), and uses the [QuickJS](https://bellard.org/quickjs/) JavaScript engine.